 Step 3 - Provide Sufficient Ventilation

-Although the equipment is connected to a dust vacuum, there is still a good chance that dust can become airborne.
+Although the equipment is connected to a dust vacuum, there is still a good chance that dust will become airborne.
 Wear a respirator and eye goggles, and open all windows and doors to provide good ventilation inside the working area.

 Step 4 - Prepare the Grinding Pads